Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Things to do on Gili Meno

-• Diving: Explore the spectacular dive sites around Gili Meno, including the Gili Meno Wall.
+- Diving: Explore the spectacular dive sites around Gili Meno, including the Gili Meno Wall.

 Encounter fascinating marine life, including majestic turtles.
 Blue Marlin Dive Gili Meno will sort all your diving needs, including PADI courses.

-• Snorkelling: It’s easy to snorkel just offshore and you can hire equipment from the water centres on the island.
+- Snorkelling: It’s easy to snorkel just offshore and you can hire equipment from the water centres on the island.
 Look out for turtles.

 Visit the “Nest,” an underwater sculpture by British artist Jason deCaires Taylor.
 Discover the 48 life-sized human figures.
 If you go early in the morning, you might have this famous site for yourselves.

-• Baby Turtles: The Gili Meno Turtle Sanctuary is a rudimentary conservation project on the island to give turtles a chance of survival.
+- Baby Turtles: The Gili Meno Turtle Sanctuary is a rudimentary conservation project on the island to give turtles a chance of survival.
 They nurse them until they’re about 8 months old.

-• Salt Lake and Mangroves: Take a walk to Gili Meno Saltwater Lake, located northwest of the island.
+- Salt Lake and Mangroves: Take a walk to Gili Meno Saltwater Lake, located northwest of the island.

 Enjoy the tranquil surroundings, observe unique flora and fauna, and appreciate the natural beauty away from the beaches.

-• Spa: Indulge in rejuvenating massages and pampering body treatments offered on the island.
+- Spa: Indulge in rejuvenating massages and pampering body treatments offered on the island.
 Unwind and revitalise your senses amidst the serene atmosphere of Gili Meno.

-Gili Air
+Gili Air Honeymoon Guide

 Gili Air is the ultimate blend of the other two Gilis, with a unique and chilled-out island experience.

-It strikes the perfect balance between the lively atmosphere of Gili Trawangan and the serene vibes of Gili Meno.
 This is the place to be if you’re looking for a relaxed honeymoon getaway, while still enjoying a range of hotel and dining options.

 Gili Air is the second largest of the 3 islands and it’s closest to Lombok, thus, it has a larger local population.
 Gili Air is the only Gili that offers uninterrupted views of Lombok’s magnificent northern coast.

-The east side of the island boasts spectacular views of distant Mount Rinjani in Lombok, especially at sunrise.
+The east side of the island has spectacular views of distant Mount Rinjani in Lombok, especially at sunrise.
+The island is surrounded by beautiful clear water teeming with marine life.

 Just like the other Gilis, Gili Air maintains its tranquil atmosphere by prohibiting cars and motorbikes.
 The island is so small that you can explore it entirely by bicycle in just 30 minutes.

 With more locals on Gili Air, the island has an authentic Indonesian atmosphere.
-The people outside of Bali in Indonesia are Muslim rather than Hindu, although religions may differ, ethnically, the people are the same in language and ancestry.
+Interestingly, people outside of Bali in Indonesia are Muslim rather than Hindu, although religions may differ, ethnically, the people are the same in language and ancestry.

 When it comes to food and drinks, Gili Air has many more options than Gili Meno with a variety of restaurants and bars.